-Steam Workshop is now fully enabled for Guns of Icarus Online.
+Steam Workshop is now fully enabled for Guns of Icarus Alliance.
 Artists, fans, and enthusiasts can now submit finished 3D items and textures for a chance to have them accepted and incorporated into the game.Do you have idea for items you'd like to see in game?
 Share your ideas with the GoI community on the Forums!

 - To publish items to Workshop for consideration, please read our guides and then download our Workshop App to upload them.

 - Items containing offensive imagery, and copyrighted or trademarked materials will not be considered.